 Adopt Terms of Reference: The review team shall come to agreement on the Terms of Reference and ensure they share a common understanding of the scope of the review.

-Review existing data: The group shall conduct a high-level review of existing data sources that have been gathered or prepared for this review.
-This includes, but is not limited to:
+Review data: The group shall identify the types and instances of data sources that are deemed needed, important, or useful to this review.
+This may include, but is not limited to:

 Statistical Analysis of DNS Abuse in New gTLDs: SIDN and Delft University of Technology.
 Final report tentatively scheduled for June 2017.